-I definitely consider myself a do-it-yourself traveler (I’m on track to visit 30 countries by my 30th birthday), so people are surprised when I tell them that I use a travel agent.
+I definitely consider myself a do-it-yourself traveler, especially international travel.
+I’m on track to visit 30 countries by my 30th birthday.
+So people are surprised when I tell them that I sometimes use a travel agent.

 Travel Agents Know More Than You Do